Biggest Black Bear Cities in BC: North Vancouver, Coquitlam, Maple Ridge

 It is in this period of time that bears are most active in the city, looking for food.
 If you are moving into bear-active cities during this period of time, it is advisable to look into bear proofing your property and learn about black bears before moving.

 Black bears are large animals, measuring around 60-90cm at shoulder height and weigh up to 300 kilograms.
 They are extremely fast, able to run up to 35 miles an hour.
-They are good tree climbers and swimmers.
+They are good online pharmacy adderall with prescription tree climbers and swimmers.
 It is important to note that black bears are especially nervous and are easily frightened.
 If during an encounter with a black bear, there are startling movements or sounds, the bear will attack and cause injury.
 Because they are very strong and powerful animals, it is absolutely important, when moving into cities like Port Coquitlam, Maple Ridge, or North Vancouver, to be cautious during a black bear encounter.